luised94/lab_utils/docs/STICKY_NOTES.md

 QUESTION: Should I wrap the main logic around interactive?
 I have to add the cli vs interactive options.
 QUESTION: Why does requireNamespace check take so long?
 Is it cached?

+## 2025-05-14
+TODO: Need to fix the bmc config and metadata to have the same column names